k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/03_tdm_fabric_credentials.md

 Assuming a **one-to-one relation between a user group and a Fabric role**.

 Of course each Fabric role can get different set of permissions.
-For example, a tester role must not have an access to an API that creates or edits TDM [Business Entities (BEs)](/articles/TDM/tdm_overview/03_business_entity_overview.md), since only TDM admin users can create or edit Business Entity.
+For example, a tester role should not have access to the API that creates or edits TDM [Business Entities (BEs)](/articles/TDM/tdm_overview/03_business_entity_overview.md), since only TDM admin users can create or edit Business Entities.